Symbolic Model Construction for Saturated Constrained Horn Clauses: Abstract

 \section{Abstract}

-Clause sets saturated by hierarchic superposition do not offer an explicit model representation, rather the guarantee that all non-redundant inferences have been performed without deriving a contradiction.
-We present an approach to explicit model construction for saturated constrained Horn clauses.
+Clause sets saturated by hierarchic ordered resolution do not offer a model representation that can be effectively queried, in general.
+They only offer the guarantee of the existence of a model.
+We present an effective symbolic model construction for saturated constrained Horn clauses.
 Constraints are in linear arithmetic, the first-order part is restricted to a function-free language.
-The model construction is effective and clauses can be evaluated with respect to the model.
+The model is constructed in finite time, and non-ground clauses can be effectively evaluated with respect to the model.
 Furthermore, we prove that our model construction produces the least model.